aws-samples/eks-workshop-v2/website/docs/introduction/helm/index.md

 nginx	 nginx      2         2024-06-11 04:13:53.862100855 +0000 UTC  deployed  nginx-X.X.X   X.X.X
 ```

 You'll notice that the **revision** column has updated to **2** as Helm has applied our updated configuration as a distinct revision.
-This would allow us to rollback to our previous configurion if necessary.
+This would allow us to rollback to our previous configuration if necessary.

 You can view the revision history of a given release like this: